wmbusmeters/wmbusmeters/README.md

 dnf install wmbusmeters
 ```

-Availability of **wmbusmeters** for other Linux distributions can be checked on [release-monitoring](https://release-monitoring.org/project/88654/) project page.
+**wmbusmeters** for [Debian](https://tracker.debian.org/pkg/wmbusmeters) is currently available through Experimental repositories.
+Availability for other Linux distributions can be checked on [release-monitoring](https://release-monitoring.org/project/88654/) project page.

 # Docker